 Send us a text message at (864) 214-7172

-You can easily create a bibliography from the All Documents menu, any folder, a selection of sources from a folder or from your search results list.
+You can create a bibliography from selected references in the All Documents menu, any folder, a selection of sources from a folder or from your search results list.
+Creating a bibliography in the RefWorks browser interface will allow you to copy and paste a bibliography into a paper.

 You can choose to create a bibliography for selected references or for all of the reference in the collection (or in All Documents if that's the view you are in).
-Select "Create Bibliography."
+Select "Create Bibliography" as denoted by the end quotation mark icon.

 Your formatted bibliography will be displayed in your browser for you to copy and paste into any word processing software.
 You can also select the "Copy to Clipboard" button to copy the formatting.